Fair Cake-Cutting among Families: Unanimous fairness

 \subsection{Less components: equal entitlements}

+The purpose of this subsection is to find a \upr{} allocation with fewer components than the guarantee of Theorem \ref{pos-upr}, when all families have equal entitlements.

 We start with an example.
 Assume there are $k=4$ families.
-By Theorem \ref{cor:minprop-general}, using $3(n-1)$ cuts, the cake can be divided to 4 subsets which are considered equal by all $n$ members.
+As in Theorem \ref{pos-upr}, using $3(n-1)$ cuts, $C$ can be divided into 4 subsets which are considered equal by $n-1$ members.
 But for a \upr{} division, it is not required that all members think that all pieces are equal, it is only required that all members believe that their family's share is worth at least $1/4$.
-This can be achieved as follows: \begin{itemize} \item Divide the cake to two subsets which all $n$ agents value as exactly $1/2$.
+This can be achieved as follows: \begin{itemize} \item Divide $C$ into two subsets which all $n$ agents value at exactly $1/2$.
 This is equivalent to solving \exact$(n,2)$, which by \citet{Alon1987Splitting}, can be done with at most $n$ cuts.
 Call the two resulting subsets West and East. \item Assign arbitrary two families to West and the other two families to East.
-Mark by $n_W$ the total number of members in the families assigned to West and by $n_E$ the total number of members assigned to East. \item Divide the West to two pieces which all $n_W$ agents value as exactly $1/4$; this can be done with $n_W$ cuts.
+Mark by $n_W$ the total number of members in the families assigned to West and by $n_E$ the total number of members assigned to East. \item Divide the West into two pieces which all $n_W$ agents value at exactly $1/4$; this can be done with $n_W$ cuts.
 Give a piece to each family.
 Divide the East similarly using $n_E$ cuts. \end{itemize} The first step requires $n$ cuts and the second step requires $n_{W}+n_{E}=n$ cuts too.
 Hence the total number of cuts required is only $2n$, rather than $3n-1$.

 In fact, two cuts can be saved in each step by excluding two members (from two different families) from the exact division.
-These members will not think that the division is equal, but they will be allowed to choose the favorite piece for their family.
+These members will not think that the division is equal, but they will be allowed to choose their favorite piece for their family.
 Thus only $2(n-2)$ cuts are required.
 A simple inductive argument shows that whenever $k$ is a power of 2, $(\log_{2}k)\cdot(n-k/2)$ cuts are required.